 - Prioritize requirements: Not every requirement is of equal importance.
 If one requirement has many dependencies, then it moves higher on the list to ensure it doesn’t hold up a number of other tasks.
 But if it’s a standalone need?
 Then it can be deprioritized.

-- Make it traceable: By far one of the top components to good requirements management is traceability.
+- Make it traceable: By far one of the top components of good requirements management is traceability.
 Tracing your requirements gives stakeholders and team members insight into why the requirement exists, what changes have been made, and if the requirement is complete.

 - Incorporate a numbering or versioning system: This is to help both stakeholders and team members get a gauge on how many revisions have occurred at each milestone and ensure that the latest one is always the one being worked on.